audy/docker-password-store/readme.md

 ## Instructions

-Make sure that your `.gnupg/gpg-agent.conf` has the only the following line for `pinentry-program`:
+Make sure that your `.gnupg/gpg-agent.conf` has only the following line for `pinentry-program`:

 ```